gobeam/vending-machine-demo/README.md

 This project was made to simulate on how vending machine works.
 We have two application frontend and backend.
 Frontend is made with React & Redux saga.
 Meanwhile backend is made using Nodejs typescript framework Nestjs.

 ### Run application with docker
-to run application with docker we have docker-compose.yml file in root of this project.
-Configuration only for development purpose.
+To run application with docker we have docker-compose.yml file in root of this project.
+This configuration is only for development purpose.
  Before running application be sure to checkout docker-compose.yml and review volumes attached in services.

- _In Mongodb service named db_mongo_service we have attached /data/db of host machine make sure its is accessible to docker otherwise feel free to attach your own custom directory._
+**In Mongodb service named db_mongo_service we have attached /data/db of host machine make sure its is accessible to docker otherwise feel free to attach your own custom directory.**

-_In backend config I've added default configuration from docker-compose.yml for development so you don't need to change anything but if you made any changes on docker-compose.yml be sure to update backend configuration too._
+**In backend config I've added default configuration from docker-compose.yml for development so you don't need to change anything but if you made any changes on docker-compose.yml be sure to update backend configuration too.**

 1) Make sure docker and docker-compose is configured in your machine.
 2) Run following command
     ```bash